-Warships of Japan: Imperial Japanese Navy Battleships of the Second World War
+Warships of Japan: Imperial Japanese Navy battleships of the Second World War

-Japanese Warships of the Second World War
+Imperial Japanese Navy (IJN) battleships of the Second World War

 (IJN Photo)